BenjaminMatembe/awesomeBooks_modules/README.md

 # awesomeBooks
-- This Awesome books project will be for adding, viewing and reading books.
+- This Awesome books project is for for adding, viewing and reading books.
 Created in Vanilla JS to showcase the array methods and JS classes skills obtained so far at Microverse.

 <a name="readme-top"></a>